Nolan Jones Player Props: Rockies vs. Dodgers

 Nolan Jones At The Plate

-- Jones has picked up a hit in 58.6% of his 58 games this season, with more than one hit in 24.1% of those games.
+- Jones has picked up a hit in 59.3% of his 59 games this year, with more than one hit in 23.7% of them.

-- He has hit a long ball in 17.2% of his games this year, and 5% of his chances at the plate.
+- He has hit a long ball in 16.9% of his games this season, and 4.9% of his plate appearances.

-- Jones has an RBI in 17 of 58 games this year, with multiple RBI in nine of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 17 games this year (28.8%), Jones has picked up an RBI, and in nine of those games (15.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.